 Keto breath is an unpleasant side effect that a person can develop when they begin following a ketogenic diet.
 A person can try to reduce keto breath by drinking more water or slightly increasing the number of carbohydrates they eat.

 A ketogenic diet, or keto diet, involves a person eating very few carbohydrates.
 Instead, they get their calories from consuming fats and protein.
-People may describe the resulting breath smell as being fruity or sweet.
+People may describe the resulting breath smell as being

 By this point, a person’s body is more effective at burning the ketones it produces.
 This means there are fewer ketones to breathe out, which implies keto breath should improve.

 Until then, people can try to reduce or mask their keto breath by:

 Many people suggest that drinking more water may help reduce a person’s keto breath.

 This is because the body expels more ketones in urine rather than as a breath.

 By drinking water, people will produce more urine, which will help expel many of the ketones from the body.

 Drinking water may also help flush out bacteria in a person’s mouth that could be causing bad breath.